 Impact of Brexit on the healthcare system

-Following Brexit, the EU regulations on social security coordination (EC) 883/2004 and 987/2009 as well as the Directive on Patients' Rights in Cross-border Healthcare (Directive 2011/24/EU) will no longer apply to the United Kingdom of Great Britain and Northern Ireland (hereafter UK).
-In certain cases, this will lead to problems in maintaining and accessing health care coverage in case of illness, in the uptake and billing for reimbursement of health and long-term care insurance services in the other country, as well as when recognising insurance periods.
+When the transition phase ends, the EU regulations on social security coordination (EC) 883/2004 and 987/2009, as well as the Directive on Patients' Rights in Cross-border Healthcare (Directive 2011/24/EU), will no longer apply to Great Britain.
+In certain cases, this would lead to problems with health care coverage, in the uptake and billing of health and long-term care insurance services in the other country, as well as with the recognition of insurance periods.

 Recognition of professional qualifications in healthcare

 When the transition phase ends, the Professional Recognition Directive 2005/36/EC will no longer apply to the UK, which means its regulations governing the recognition of the professional healthcare qualifications of doctors, dentists, pharmacists, midwives, nurses and healthcare workers may no longer be applied between the UK and the EU.

 Ensuring the population’s uninterrupted supply of medicinal products, vaccines and medical devices is of utmost priority to the Federal Government.